spikegrobstein/flatironschool-deployment_lecture/lecture.md

 on how many packages you need and how much information you have up front, could take days.
 With `apt-get`, we'll be done in about 2 minutes.

-First, we'll install the `build-essential` package:
+The first package to install is the `build-essential` package:

     sudo apt-get install build-essential